-Historical data shows that total nitrogen concentrations in Beaver Lake were historically higher than the regulatory guideline of 1.0 mg/L. An increasing trend in total nitrogen was observed from 1986 to 2018 and a sharp increase was measured in 2013.
-Total nitrogen concentrations after 2014 were relatively stable with a small annual fluctuation (Figure 11).
-Total nitrogen concentrations have historically been classified as Hypereutrophic (excessive productivity, nutrients, and algae growth).
+Historical data shows that total nitrogen concentrations in Beaver Lake were historically higher than the regulatory guideline of 1.0 mg/L. A gradual increasing trend in total nitrogen has been observed from 1986 to 2021 and a sharp increase was measured in 2013.
+Total nitrogen concentrations have historically been classified as Hypereutrophic (excessive productivity, nutrients, and algae growth) as seen in Figure 10 below.

-Figure 11: Historical trend for total nitrogen in Beaver Lake
+Figure 10: Historical trend for total nitrogen in Beaver Lake

-5.3 Total Phosphorus - Historical
+5.3 Total Phosphorus

-Historical data shows that total phosphorus concentrations in Beaver Lake were less than the regulatory guidelines (0.05 mg/L), with the exception of 2012 (0.07 mg/L).
-A temporal decreasing trend in total phosphorus concentrations was observed following 2012 and total phosphorus concentrations were below the applicable guideline (Figure 12).
-A continuous decrease in total phosphorus concentrations was noted since 2012 and indicate that phosphorus loading is stable.
+Historical data shows that total phosphorus concentrations in Beaver Lake were less than the regulatory guidelines (0.05 mg/L), except for 2012 (0.07 mg/L).
+An overall trend of increasing total phosphorus concentrations has been observed; however, the concentrations are below the regulatory criteria, aside from 2012 (Figure 11).
 Total phosphorus concentrations have historically been classified as Eutrophic (high productivity, nutrients, and algae growth).

-Figure 12: Historical trend for total phosphorus in Beaver Lake
+Figure 11: Historical trend for total phosphorus in Beaver Lake